INDA-HR/python_sdk/docs/SkillsApi.md

     # Create an instance of the API class
     api_instance = skills_api.SkillsApi(api_client)
     query = "query_example" # str | Input skill to be analyzed
-    size = 15 # int | Number of similar skills to return. (optional) if omitted the server will use the default value of 15 min_score = 0.5 # float | Minimum pertinence score. (optional) if omitted the server will use the default value of 0.5 lang = "it" # str | Language of the skill. (optional) if omitted the server will use the default value of "it"
+    size = 5 # int | Number of similar skills to return. (optional) if omitted the server will use the default value of 5 min_score = 0.5 # float | Minimum pertinence score. (optional) if omitted the server will use the default value of 0.5 src_lang = "it" # str | Optional.
+Language of the input skills.If missing, the detected language is assumed as `src_lang`. (optional) dst_lang = "it" # str | Optional.
+Language of the input skills.If missing, the detected language is assumed as `src_lang`. (optional)

     # example passing only required values which don't have defaults set
     try: